bufferapp/android-guidelines/project_style_guidelines.md

 ####2.1.5 Never use Finalizers

 *There are no guarantees as to when a finalizer will be called, or even that it will be called at all.
 In most cases, you can do what you need from a finalizer with good exception handling.
 If you absolutely need it, define a close() method (or the like) and document exactly when that method needs to be called.
 See InputStreamfor an example.
-In this case it is appropriate but not required to print a short log message from the finalizer, as long as it is not expected to flood the logs.* - (Android code style guidelines)
+In this case it is appropriate but not required to print a short log message from the finalizer, as long as it is not expected to flood the logs.* - taken from the Android code style guidelines